Fazlul Haque Amini: Views

 He spoke out against the Women Development Policy of 2011 and the Education Policy of 2012 formulated by the Awami League government after coming to power in January 2009, saying the proposed legal reforms were anti-Islamic.
 According to Rashidul Hasan, writing in The Daily Star in April 2011:

 Islamic scholars and academics interviewed by The Daily Star disagreed with Amini, saying there was nothing anti-Islamic about the policies.
 They said Amini was misinterpreting the Quran out of ignorance, or was deliberately twisting its words for political gain.

 At a gathering on 14 July 2011, Amini, speaking about the 15th Amendment to the Constitution, which among other things restored the principle of secularism and freedom of religion, said, "People will throw the constitution, from where the name of Allah has been dropped, into dustbin [sic]".
 He was sued for sedition for this remark, although he argued that it was a figure of speech.
 On 26 September 2011, the High Court ordered him to surrender to authorities immediately.
 He spent the remainder of his life under what he termed "house arrest", his movements confined by police to his home and the IOJ party office in Lalbagh Thana, Dhaka.

 Amini's madrasa is now used as the Dhaka coordination office of Hefazat a Islam Bangladesh.

-WikiLeaks cable

-A WikiLeaks cable describing a conversation of Amini with Chammas, the US ambassador in Dhaka of 14 December 2004, reveals many unknown thoughts of the IOJ leader.

-Chammas wrote to Washington in the summary: "At a chance encounter with polcouns, IOJ chairman Fazlul Haq Amini denounced Jamaat Islami as power hungry, criticized the BDG on several fronts, opposed the proposed USD 2 billion Tata investment in Bangladesh, indicated the Awami League has offered him money to quit the ruling alliance, and described in general terms his vision for Bangladesh as a truly Islamic state.
-How, he asked, could IOJ could improve its image in the U.S. and why is the US Government anti-madrassah?"